Languages: C++, C#, VB Script, Java, Object Pascal/Delphi

-Since working at StatSoft, I have been a part of the team that develops STATISTICA.
-STATISTICA is the #1 rated statistics package for the MS Windows platform based on head to head comparison tests done in scientific and statistics trade journals.
+Since working at StatSoft, I have been a part of the team that develops Statistica.
+Statistica is the #1 rated statistics package for the Microsoft Windows platform based on head to head comparison tests done in scientific and statistics trade journals.
 My development tasks have been accomplished using Visual C++, MFC, and ATL.

 WORLDCOM, Tulsa, Oklahoma (12/94 - 4/96)

 Telecom Analyst in the Advanced Software Technologies group.
 Developed and/or taught courses in beginning and intermediate C++, Windows sockets programming, and Windows programming with the Microsoft Foundation Classes (MFC).
 Developed a two-tier Client/Server Microsoft Windows database application using Visual C++, MFC, ODBC, and Sybase SQL Server.
 The application was a software tool for administering application security among all WorldCom MIS developed applications.
 Developed a highly extensible Windows grid control using Visual C++ and MFC-versions of which are still floating around the Web.
 Performed in house consulting and mentoring to trouble shoot and debug C++ software written with MFC and the XVT GUI library.
 Performed cross platform C++ GUI toolkit analyses and developed a cross platform GUI development strategy for the MIS department.